hammackj/risu/README.markdown

 	% nessusdb --create-tables

 1. Generate the nessusdb.cfg file.
 2. Edit the nessusdb.cfg file, filling in the variables as needed.
-Please see [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) for more details.
 3. Migrate the database schema.

 ## Parsing Nessus Output